jonathonw/jonathonw.github.io/_posts/2011-02-07-kindle-3-1-first-look-page-numbers.md

 Some [neat news out of Amazon for Kindle owners today](http://www.kindlepost.com/2011/02/early-preview-of-free-software-update-for-kindle-.html):
 there's a software update coming soon which brings public notes, real page numbers, a new layout for periodicals, and some new social features to the device.
-All this will be downloaded automatically wehn the update becomes available soon, but the impatient can check it out now:  [you can download the software update manually here](http://www.amazon.com/gp/help/customer/display.html/ref=hp_navbox_top_kindlelg?nodeId=200529700).
+All this will be downloaded automatically when the update becomes available soon, but the impatient can check it out now:  [you can download the software update manually here](http://www.amazon.com/gp/help/customer/display.html/ref=hp_navbox_top_kindlelg?nodeId=200529700).